 3. Develop familiarity with classical Arabic so that they can continue their studies to eventually access religious texts directly.

-There will be some exposure to modern standard Arabic, but that is not my objective at all.
+There will be plenty of exposure to modern standard Arabic, but that is not the objective at all.

 The above lessons and topics may go through amendments before the course starts and throughout the course of the programme.

 Scheduled live lessons and tutorials will take place twice a week, each session between 2-3 hours long.
 This will be broken up with different activities and breaks.
 The programme will now commence from from week beginning 31st Oct, every Thursday, 5.15pm-7.45pm, and every Sunday 9.45pm – 1.15pm.
 The first lesson will therefore be on Thursday 3rd November.